 The Victorians wrote recipes for making conker flour.
 The seeds were shelled, ground and then leached to remove bitter flavours.
 It’s not a common practice these days because conkers are mildly poisonous, so we can’t imagine Conker Bread Week on the Great British Bake Off.
-We recommend sticking to to self-raising!
+We recommend sticking to self-raising!

 If moths are munching their way through your winter wardrobe then conkers could be the answer.
 The horse chestnut seeds contain a chemical called triterpenoid saponin that wards off pesky pests.
 Place fresh conkers in among your clothes and as they dry out they emit the moth-repellent.

 The saponins in conkers are soap-like chemicals that are sometimes added to shampoos and shower gels.
 It is thought that the Vikings, who were apparently surprisingly clean, made their soap out of soaked, crushed up conkers.
 We might give this one a go!

 Conkers are loved by children and eagerly collected for conker games in autumn, but they have endless arty potential, one of our favourites is a doll’s house chair.
 Simply collect the shiniest conkers you can find and then carefully stick 4 toothpicks underneath to make legs and an arc of toothpicks around the top to create a chair back.
 Weave wool in and out of the arc of toothpicks and hey presto; a beautiful doll-sized chair!

 The Nature’s Calendar project tracks the effects of weather and climate change on wildlife across the UK – its records date all the way back to 1736!
-Spotting your first ripe horse chestnuts is one of 69 wildlife events recorded for the project.
+Spotting your first ripe horse chestnuts is one of over 150 wildlife events recorded for the project.